chel6/Luan_Q_PythonHW/README.md

-# ROCK Paper Scissors in Python!
+# Rock Paper Scissors in Python!

 Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!